 Another challenge was finding places not mentioned in guidebooks and blogs.
 I was seeking unique experiences, and through the locals, I saw plenty of secretive places that travel around the world tours would not visit.

 If I had to do it all over again, what would I do differently?

 I would do it much slower.
 I would adequately document different aspects of local life.
 I would work or volunteer in every country to better understand the culture and lifestyle.
 Also, I would prefer traveling on a motorcycle so that I could reach remote Andean villages or forest settlements.

 My advice for global travelers

-Travel is becoming a trend.
+Travel around the world is becoming a trend.
 Don’t follow the trend.
 Create your own style of travel, seek out original experiences, go to unheard places, learn languages, understand the culture, read local history, and if possible do give back to the community in form service or education.
 Make sure travel educates you.
 Keep a diary and note down things you learned.
 Evolve as a traveler.